darrenpaine/darrenpaine/README.md

 # Darren Paine
 Programming and data have always been passions that have helped me succeed in all the jobs I have had.
-- I’m interested in the details of data - from cleaning it to storing it to using algorithms to find answers.
+- I am interested in the details of data - from cleaning it to storing it to using algorithms to find answers.
-- I'm also curious about qubits.
 - I also speak non-computing languages - a bit of Russian and some Vietnamese.

 ## Technologies & Tools